-Heads of each relevant business area or function, including brand and divisional managing directors, and the heads of the procurement, legal, property, finance and IT teams have responsibility for their department's compliance with our Responsible Sourcing Policy and other relevant policies.
-All key Group policies are approved by the Board and are reviewed annually to assess their effectiveness for the future.
+Heads of each relevant business area or function, including brand and divisional managing directors, and the heads of the procurement, legal, property, finance and IT teams have responsibility for their department's compliance with our Ethical Sourcing Policy and other relevant policies.
+All key Group policies are approved at Board or senior executive level and are reviewed annually to assess their effectiveness for the future.